Common Violations & Appeals

 - common violations in Chapter 104 and Chapter 106,

-- the appeals associated with the dissolution or decertification of committees, and
+- appeals associated with the dissolution of committees.

 Common Violations in Chapter 104